-Butter Tarts: Inside the Fascinating Origins of Canada’s Most Famous Dessert
+The Fascinating Origins of Butter Tarts—Canada’s Most Beloved Dessert

 Where did the butter tart come from?
 And is it still a butter tart if you add bacon?
 Here’s the surprisingly controversial story of this sweet little treat.